ElvaHardwick/Obedientiae-ex-Machina-Docs/index.md

 Opens a Textbox to set the distance you want the unit to follow from (use a period if you want to set a decimal number)

 ## Programming
 Gives a menu with the different options programmed via notecards.
+These allow you to change many things, ranging from the Rules visible to the unit, to restrictions placed upon them.

+See [Notecard Scripting](./notecard-scripting) for more details.